 Takeaway

 Sleep deprivation has been shown to dramatically reduce physical performance and leave you in a weakened state when it’s time to wake up.
 Lack of sleep can also affect your mental abilities.
-Make sure that you’re not suffering from a sleep disorder by having yourself checked by your physician.
+Have your physician check you to make sure you’re not suffering from a sleep disorder.
 By keeping yourself physically fit and following the tips above, you can develop and maintain healthy sleeping habits that are crucial for your overall wellness.

 Featured Photo by DANNY G on Unsplash